 Know Your Location

 Note your surroundings and general location, like where you are in relation to a major exit or cross street.
-Look for well-lit areas.
+Look for well-lit areas to pull over.

 Pull off the Road